buildkite/docs/styleguide/STYLE.md

 # Styleguide
 Welcome to the Buildkite styleguide.
-These are the rules and some useful links for creating new docs.
+These are the guidelines we use to write the docs.
 If something isn't included in this guide, see the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).

 Table of contents: